davidrhoden/davidrhoden-basic-netlify/timeline/315-tricou-interior.md

 ![house at 315 Tricou](/static/img/timeline/315-tricou-mar-27-2020.jpg "house at 315 Tricou")

-I guess it's dumb to show pictures of your belongings but I got robbed a couple of weeks after this was taken so, if you're casing the place, too late.
+I guess it's dumb to show pictures of your belongings but I got robbed a couple of weeks after this was taken so, if you're casing the place: too late!

 I just wanted to compare it with [this apartment](/timeline/532-pacific-street-brooklyn/).
 I thought i had grown up.